IVC videotape format: Versions

 The 9000 was one of the first analog video recorders utilized for electronic film production using analog high-resolution wideband video standards (such as the 655/48 standard mentioned previously), predating DI (digital intermediate) film production systems in use today.

 The 9000-W-M was, for all intents and purposes, a custom pre-HDTV video system.
 The 655 line system was also used for 24 frame playback on TVs and monitors used on movie studio sets.
 Thus the TVs had no flicker when shot on film, due to the different (and thus compatible to motion picture film's) frame rate.
 The 9000-W-M was used for some JAWS 3D's composite special effects.

-The 9000, in its regular 525-line & 60-field-per-second NTSC configuration, was also used for mastering some of the first laserdiscs released by Discovision in 1978 due to the format's high quality.
-However, Discovision abandoned the format a few years later in favor of 1" Type C videotape, due to service & support for the 9000 machines becoming unavailable after IVC went out of business in the early 80s, and also due to the growing industry support for the newer 1" Type C format.
+The 9000, in its regular 525-line and 60-field-per-second NTSC configuration, was also used for mastering some of the first laserdiscs released by Discovision in 1978 due to the format's high quality.
+However, Discovision abandoned the format a few years later in favor of 1" Type C videotape, due to service and support for the 9000 machines becoming unavailable after IVC went out of business in the early 80s, and also due to the growing industry support for the newer 1" Type C format.

-The picture quality was excellent, but unfortunately, the IVC-9000 did not have many sales (only 65 units were sold by IVC).
+The picture quality was excellent, but the IVC-9000 did not have many sales (only 65 units were sold by IVC).
 Shortly after it came out, both the 1" Type B and 1" Type C formats of VTR came out.
 Both used less costly tape, and made just about as good of a picture.